chef-boneyard/chef-web-docs-2016/chef_master/source/install_server.rst

       $ dpkg -i /tmp/chef-server-core-<version>.deb

-   After a few minutes, the |chef server| will be installed on the server.
+   After a few minutes, the |chef server| will be installed.

 #.
 Run the following to start all of the services: